fbpx

 More importantly, though, filling in as a substitute put Wells one step closer to the career he had set his sights on since his adolescence — teaching.

-After graduating from Browning High School, Wells completed his associate’s degree in elementary education at Browning Community College (BCC), a two-year program that endowed him with some fundamental teaching skills, but left him short of the four-year bachelor’s degree required to be a Montana certified teacher.
+After graduating from Browning High School, Wells completed his associate’s degree in elementary education at Blackfeet Community College (BCC), a two-year program that endowed him with some fundamental teaching skills, but left him short of the four-year bachelor’s degree required to be a Montana certified teacher.
 Though he wanted to teach full-time, family obligations made it impossible for Wells to leave Browning to finish his degree elsewhere, and the community college didn’t offer a bachelor’s degree in education.
 Life became a cycle of construction and substitute teaching when the school district needed his help.

 “I was kind of just stuck,” Wells said.